vickphat/password-generator/README.md

 <br>

-<p>After all parameters are selected, the password will generate and then it will automatically be put int the text field where the user can highlight it and copy it.</p>
+<p>After all parameters are selected, the password will generate and then it will automatically be put into the text field where the user can highlight it and copy it.</p>

 <img src="https://github.com/vickphat/password-generator/blob/master/Assets/images/password-gen9.JPG">

+<p>If the generated password is not to the users liking, the user would have to simply click the "Generate Password" button again to restart the generator.</p>

 <h2>URL FOR DEPLOYED APPLICATION</h2>